12/5/14 - 12/6/14

 Summer means Shakespeare at the Old Globe Theatre in Balboa Park.
 Modeled after Shakespeare's Old Globe in London, it's a fitting host to the yearly Shakespeare festival, which offers three dynamic productions in nightly rotation.
 One of the best parts: the productions are staged in an outdoor theater set in a glorious eucalyptus grove.

-Every July, the neighborhood of San Diego Hillcrest lights up with the colorful Pride Parade and Festival, for the largest LGBT celebration in the city.
+Every July, the San Diego neighborhood of Hillcrest lights up with the colorful Pride Parade and Festival, for the largest LGBT celebration in the city.

-San Diego pays tribute to the military with a variety of events each fall including a parade of ships, the Coronado Classic Speed Festival and MCAS Miramar Air Show.
+San Diego pays tribute to the military with a variety of events each fall including a parade of ships, the Coronado Classic Speed Festival, and MCAS Miramar Air Show.

 Browse the articles and listings below for great upcoming festivals and events in San Diego.